beatboxchad/nm4p_website/README.md

 Probably a better system would be to have an email go out to the contact we have on file for each org/band asking them to reply with their events and flyers

+I made nolamusicians4Palestine@gmail.com and made this event submission form (for the free storage) where people can upload their flyers and info

+I'm hoping to automate the posting/reviewing process

 ### Updates from the Community
-- [ ] pretty regular blog where orgs can post updates
+- [ ] regular blog where orgs can post updates

 ## Resources